Taxes

 Navigating the Malaysian income tax system might seem like a big challenge, but fear not!
 This article is your friendly guide on how to pay income tax in Malaysia, as well as filing income tax when tax season arrives.
 From understanding the process to unlocking tax reliefs, we'll walk you through the steps, making paying income tax a breeze.

-For individuals with business income, the tax return must be submitted not later than 30 June 2024.
 It is crucial to be aware of these dates to ensure you pay your income tax on time and avoid penalties.
-Some of the penalties can include late filing penalties, late payment charges and compounding penalties, to name a few.
+Some of the penalties can include late filing penalties, late payment charges and compounding penalties, to name a few – which we will cover below.

-Familiarise yourself with the different tax forms issued by LHDN, such as Form BE for employment income, Form B for business income, and Form M for non-residents.
+Familiarise yourself with the different tax forms issued by LHDN, such as Form e-BE for employment income, Form e-B for business income, and Form e-M for non-residents.

 Currently, a tax resident individual with annual chargeable income of RM10,000 and above for a calendar year would be subject to income tax and must register for income tax file with LHDN.